CARING FOR YOUR SILVER JEWELLERY

 DIY NATURAL SILVER CLEANER

-These are natural cleaning methods, as the harsh chemicals in professional cleaning products can be incredibly harsh on your jewellery.
+These are natural cleaning method, as the harsh chemicals in professional cleaning products can be incredibly harsh on your jewellery.
 And there is no better way than the natural way.

 WATER AND BAKING SODA METHOD